 - The digital security of the Blockchain supports companies in their compliance efforts and adherence to rules and standards.

-- Even different types of Government including the democratic Indian Government are working on establishing blockchain-like ledgers for documentation in real estate, government quality certificates, education certificates.
+- Even different types of Government, including the democratic Indian Government, are working on establishing blockchain-like ledgers for documentation in real estate, government quality certificates, and education certificates.

 Each block in the chain contains a number of transactions, and every time a new transaction occurs on the blockchain, a record of that transaction is added to every participant’s ledger.